 The speaker begins by describing “Winter” as a “being,” or tyrant, of unlimited power.
-He is able to decimate the world with his “chilling breath” and raise a storm effortlessly.
+He can decimate the world with his “chilling breath” and raise a storm effortlessly.
 It is with this power that he freezes the world every year, casting countless people into deeper misery.

-In the final six line stanza the speaker describes how those with financial means are able to find warmth, and even a cozy happiness in their homes by their own fires.
+In the final six-line stanza, the speaker describes how those with financial means can find warmth and even cozy happiness in their homes by their fires.
 This is a life that many more do not have access to.
 For these “sons of want,” winter brings death and fear.
-Fate has sent them nothing but poverty, and even poverty in all her resilience, is shaking with the chill of the winter months.
+Fate has sent them nothing but poverty, and even poverty in all her resilience is shaking with the chill of the winter months.

 Analysis of Winter